 Cast & Creative

 Adam Kay is an award-winning comedian and writer who held a former career as a junior doctor.
 As a student, Kay began the musical parody band ‘Amateur Transplants’, who are most famous for their parody ‘London Underground’.
 Kay has since written for shows such as Mrs Brown’s Boys, Very British Problems and Mitchell and Webb.
 This is Going to Hurt is currently being adapted into an 8-part series for BBC Two.

-This is Going to Hurt returns to the Garrick Theatre from February 18th – March 19th.
+This is Going to Hurt returns to the Garrick Theatre until 28 May.
 The show starts at 8pm each night.

 The performance is approximately an hour and ten minutes, with no interval.

 This is Going to Hurt is recommended for ages 12+.

 Tickets are available via the drop-down menu on the right of the page.

 Have you seen This is Going to Hurt?
 If so then share your thoughts in the comments below!